/>

 • Application

-And what exactly does factor 30 have to do with it?
-Quite simple: If you take this “self-protection time” of your skin and multiply it by the factor 30, you come to the duration in which you can stay in the sun without burning your skin.
+Quite simply, if you take this “self-protection time” of your skin and multiply it by a factor of 30, you arrive at the approximate length of time you can stay in the sun without burning your skin.

-UVA + UVB Instant Protection
+UVA + UVB instant protection

 Mineral filters

-Mineral filters are characterized by their high tolerance on the skin, but can promote whitening.
+Mineral filters are characterized by their high compatibility on the skin, but can promote whitening.
 Therefore, the real strength of our sunscreen lies in its great spreadability, which allows you to experience the sun safely, but also very pleasantly and practically, with a pleasant scent – without whitening.

-Coral friendly formula
+Coral friendly formulation

 Ingredients